Hamza-227/Marketing__Analytics/README.md

 **6. Leverage Positive Reviews as Social Proof**
 275 Positive reviews and strong 4–5 star ratings are an underutilized asset.
 Incorporate review highlights into campaign creatives and product pages to reinforce trust and conversion signals.

----

-## 💼 Resume Line

-> Analyzed multi-source marketing data (customer journey, reviews, engagement) for an e-commerce client to identify conversion and engagement gaps.
-Built a sentiment analysis pipeline using Python (NLTK VADER) to classify 500+ customer reviews.
-Wrote T-SQL transformations for data cleaning, deduplication, and normalization across four fact/dimension tables.
-Developed a Power BI dashboard with a custom DAX calendar table to track KPIs including conversion rate, CTR, and customer feedback score — surfacing a 10.2% conversion peak in December vs. a 4.3% low in May and actionable content engagement insights.

----

 ## 👤 Author